Chirag-ahir/SFC-Preparation/README.md

 What is customer lifespan?<br>
 customer lifespan defines How long a renewable customer has been with a business.

+What is Territory management?<br>
+Territory management is the process by which sellers prioritize and manage a group of customers and prospects, who are typically organized by segments (such as geography, industry and need).

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>